OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Results

 \subsection{The OrbitAll Framework}

-Incorporating molecular geometry into predictive models has significantly improved the accuracy of molecular property prediction \cite{schutt2018schnet, Gasteiger_dimenet_2020}.
+Incorporating molecular geometry into predictive models significantly improves the accuracy of molecular property prediction \cite{schutt2018schnet, Gasteiger_dimenet_2020}.
 Moreover, designing models that respect molecular symmetries—through group equivariance—further enhances both accuracy and data efficiency \cite{thomas2018tensor, batzner2022nequip}.
-On the other hand, notable improvement is achieved by orbital learning, where using highly physics-informed features (orbital features) enhances the accuracy and fidelity of predictions \cite{qiao_orbnet_2020, qiao_orbnet_equi_2022, cheng_MOBML_2022, karandashev2022qml}.
+Notable improvement is also achieved by orbital learning, where the use of physics-informed features (orbital features) enhances the accuracy and fidelity of predictions \cite{qiao_orbnet_2020, qiao_orbnet_equi_2022, cheng_MOBML_2022, karandashev2022qml}.
 The \ourmodel{} framework extends these methods to spin-polarizable systems, which enables processing all molecular systems.
-The schematic of the \ourmodel{} framework is presented in Figure \ref{fig:overview}.
-The \ourmodel{} framework accepts as inputs atomic numbers ($\textbf{\textit{Z}}$), atomic coordinates ($\textbf{\textit{R}}$), total charge ($Q$), total spin ($S$), and parameters regarding environmental effects, such as implicit solvation.
-The spin-polarized orbital features, $\textbf{T}=(\textbf{F}^\alpha,\textbf{F}^\beta,\textbf{P}^\alpha,\textbf{P}^\beta,\textbf{S},\textbf{H}_\text{core})$, are generated using spGFN1-xTB \cite{neugebauer_spgfnxtb_2023}, a computationally efficient spin-polarization extension of the semi-empirical method GFN1-xTB \cite{grimme_gfnxtb_2017}.
+As shown in Figure \ref{fig:overview}, the \ourmodel{} framework accepts as inputs atomic numbers ($\textbf{\textit{Z}}$), atomic coordinates ($\textbf{\textit{R}}$), total charge ($Q$), total spin ($S$), and parameters regarding environmental effects, such as implicit solvation.
+The spin-polarized orbital features, $\textbf{T}=(\textbf{F}^\alpha,\textbf{F}^\beta,\textbf{P}^\alpha,\textbf{P}^\beta,\textbf{S},\textbf{H}_\text{core})$, are generated using spGFN1-xTB \cite{neugebauer_spgfnxtb_2023} or g-xTB \cite{froitzheim2025gxtb}.
 Here, $\textbf{F}^\alpha$ and $\textbf{F}^\beta$ denote the Fock matrices for up-spin ($\alpha$) and down-spin ($\beta$), respectively; $\textbf{P}^\alpha$ and $\textbf{P}^\beta$ are the corresponding density matrices; $\textbf{S}$ is the overlap matrix; and $\textbf{H}_\text{core}$ is the core Hamiltonian matrix.
 We refer to these as quantum mechanical matrices (QMMs), which collectively represent the converged mean-field electronic structure of the molecular system.